amirilovic/surviving-monorepos/README.md

 - `lint` to check the code style of all files in a package.
 We use `eslint` for this.
 - `test` to run tests for a package.
 We use `vitest` for this.
 - `build` to transpile typescript into javascript and to produce css from `scss` or any other way of defining styles.
-We use `tsup` for this.
+We use `vite` for this.
 - `dev` to watch all the source files for changes and to re-build the package when change occurs.
 We use `tsx` for this.
 - `deploy` to build docker image and push it to docker registry.